-- (a) Density: Residential density shall be between ten (10) and sixty (60) acres per dwelling unit as shown in the general plan land use element or permitted by a B combining district, whichever is more restrictive.
-However, dwelling units described in Section 26C-41(b)(2) through (b)(7), inclusive may be permitted in addition to the residential density, provided that no more than four residential units shall be approved per parcel. - (b) Minimum lot size: The minimum lot size for creation of new parcels shall be one hundred sixty (160) acres, unless a different area is permitted by a B combining district. - (c) Minimum lot width: The minimum average lot width within each lot is one hundred twenty-five feet (125'). - (d) Height limits: Height for all structures is measured as the vertical distance from the average level of the highest and lowest point of that portion of the lot covered by the building to the topmost point of the roof.
+(a) Density: Residential density shall be between twenty (20) and three hundred twenty (320) acres per dwelling unit as shown in the general plan land use element or permitted by a B combining district, whichever is more restrictive, provided that no more than four residential units shall be approved per parcel.

+(b) Minimum lot size shall be six hundred forty (640) acres, unless a different area is permitted by a B combining district.

+(c) Minimum lot width: The minimum average lot width within each lot is one hundred twenty-five feet (125').

+(d) Height limits: Height for all structures is measured as the vertical distance from the average level of the highest and lowest point of that portion of the lot covered by the building to the topmost point of the roof.

-- (1) West of Highway 1: Residential height limits are sixteen feet (16').
-Commercial height limits are twenty-four feet (24'). - (2) Bodega Bay Core Area residential: Sixteen feet (16') height limit except that in major developments up to fifteen percent (15%) of the units may exceed the height limit. - (3) East of Highway 1 in the Sereno Del Mar Subdivision: Residential height limits are sixteen feet (16').
-The Sereno Del Mar Architectural Review Committee may grant a higher structure to a maximum of twenty four feet (24') in accordance with subsection (7) below. - (4) East of Highway 1 and visible from designated scenic roads: Residential and commercial height limits are twenty four feet (24'). - (5) East of Highway 1 and are not visible from designated scenic roads: Fifty feet (50'). - (6) Agricultural structures: Fifty feet (50').
-However, structures shall not obstruct views of the shoreline from coastal roads, vista points, recreation areas, and beaches; and structures shall be sited to minimize visual impacts. - (7) Maximum height for telecommunication facilities is subject to the provisions of this Article and Section 26C-325.7. - (8) An increase in height for residential structures west of Highway 1, up to a maximum of twenty four feet (24'), may be approved if the appropriate review body finds that the structure is no higher than sixteen feet (16') above the corridor route grade directly across from the building site, will not block coast views from the corridor route or neighboring properties and is compatible with community character.
+(1) West of Highway 1: Residential height limits are sixteen feet (16').
+Commercial height limits are twenty-four feet (24').

+(2) Bodega Bay Core Area residential: Sixteen foot (16') height limit except that in major developments up to fifteen percent (15%) of the units may exceed the height limit.

+(3) East of Highway 1 in the Sereno Del Mar Subdivision: Residential height limits are sixteen feet (16').
+The Sereno Del Mar Architectural Review Committee may grant a higher structure to a maximum of twenty-four (24') feet in accordance with subsection (7) below.

+(4) East of Highway 1 and visible from designated scenic roads: Residential and commercial height limits are twenty-four feet (24').

+(5) East of Highway 1 and are not visible from designated scenic roads: Fifty feet (50').

+(6) Agricultural structures: Fifty feet (50'); however, structures shall not obstruct views of the shoreline from coastal roads, vista points, recreation areas, and beaches; and structures shall be sited to minimize visual impacts.

+(7) Maximum height for telecommunication facilities is subject to the provisions of this article and Section 26C-325.7.

+(8) An increase in height for residential structures west of Highway 1, up to a maximum of twenty-four feet (24') feet, may be approved if the appropriate review body finds that the structure is no higher than sixteen feet (16') above the corridor route grade directly across from the building site, will not block coast views from the corridor route or neighboring properties and is compatible with community character.

-An increase in height for structures east of Highway 1 up to a maximum of thirty five feet (35') may be considered if the appropriate review body finds that the structure is no higher than twenty four feet (24') above the corridor route grade directly across from the building site, will not block coast views from the corridor route or neighboring properties and is compatible with community character.
+An increase in height for structures east of Highway 1 up to a maximum of thirty-five feet (35') may be considered if the appropriate review body finds that the structure is no higher than twenty-four feet (24') feet above the corridor route grade directly across from the building site, will not block coast views from the corridor route or neighboring properties and is compatible with community character.